Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7Tour image 8

 Guru Avatar Image

-My name is Kasia — nice to meet you!
-Before I present my tour, I’d like to say a few words about myself.
-I’m originally from Poland, born in Kraków, and I moved to London in 2008.
-Most of my time there, I worked in tourism-related fields such as gastronomy, hospitality, and even at a museum.
-In 2018, I graduated from Middlesex University in London with a degree in International Tourism Management, earning the best performance in my year.
-While studying, I discovered the concept of free tours.
-At the time, I already wanted to become a tour guide—my tutors and friends often told me I was great with people and loved telling stories.
-However, I chose to pursue a career in the hotel industry instead.
+Hi everyone!
+My name is Kasia — it’s so nice to meet you!
+Before we begin the tour, I’d love to say a few words about myself.
+I’m originally from Poland, born and raised here in Kraków.
+In 2008, I moved to London, where I spent most of my time working in tourism-related fields — gastronomy, hospitality, and even a museum.
+In 2018, I graduated from Middlesex University in London with a degree in International Tourism Management, and I was proud to receive the award for best performance in my year.
+While studying, I came across the idea of free walking tours, and I absolutely loved it.
+Even back then, I had the dream of becoming a tour guide — my tutors and friends often said I had a natural way with people and loved sharing stories.
+Still, I chose to build a career in the hotel industry first.
 Tourism and connecting with travelers have always been close to my heart.
-That’s one of the reasons I lived abroad—to learn new languages and meet people from around the world.
-I also love traveling.
-A few months ago, I moved back to Poland and was amazed by how much the country has developed.
-I began reading more, exploring new places, and even took history classes.
-A place like Kazimierz was always my place where I loved having morning coffee or pop into the Old Synagogue museum to discover more about Jewish culture and traditions.
-Having participated in free tours not only in Kraków but around the world, I now feel ready to be on the other side—as a guide.
-That’s why I created my tour: “Jewish Essentials 3in1.”
-It’s all about Jewish culture and the most important attractions related to it in Kraków.
-I hope you enjoy the tour and help me make my dream of becoming a tour guide come true!
+That’s one of the reasons I spent so much time abroad — to learn languages, explore cultures, and meet people from all over the world.
+I also love to travel myself.
+At one point, I lived in Spain — near Barcelona — in a town called Sant Cugat del Vallès, where I worked in the automotive industry for about seven months.
+A few months ago, I moved back to Poland — and I was amazed by how much has changed and how fast the country is growing.
+I started reading more, exploring my surroundings, and even joined some history classes.
+Kazimierz has always been a special place for me — I loved coming here for a morning coffee or popping into the Old Synagogue museum to discover more about Jewish culture and traditions.
+After taking part in so many free walking tours myself — not only here in Kraków, but all around the world — I finally decided it’s time to be on the other side, as a guide.
+That’s why I created this tour: “Jewish Essentials 3in1” — all about Jewish culture and the most important attractions connected to it here in Kraków.
+This is a donation-based tour.
+Any money you decide to give will help support my ongoing education.

 Free reservation and cancellation